 The dangers of cold weather, like hypothermia and frostbite, are familiar to us Minnesotans, but there are just as many risks in muggy weather.

 Below, we’ll discuss how humidity affects our bodies with help from Marny Benjamin, MD, an emergency medicine doctor at Methodist Hospital.
-We’ll also give you some tips on avoiding the dangerous side effects of humid summer days.
+We’ll also give you some tips on avoiding the dangerous side effects of humidity on sweltering summer days.

 What is humidity?